williamcjrogers/VeriCaseJet/vericase/docs/MINIMAL_SETUP_GUIDE.md

 # VeriCase Analysis - Minimal Setup Guide

+**Legacy/Archived:** This guide references an older `pst-analysis-engine` layout and App Runner flow.
+For current local dev use `vericase/docs/deployment/LOCAL_DEVELOPMENT.md`; for deployment use `.github/DEPLOYMENT.md` (GitHub OIDC + digest).
+Set your own credentials via `.env` and rotate them regularly—do not use the sample defaults below.

 ## 🚀 Quick Start (Local Development)

 This guide will help you run VeriCase Analysis locally with the absolute minimum requirements.